mariatsji/haskell-workshop/README.md

 ## View the slides

     open presentation/index.html

-## Cheat Sheet
+## Presentation summary

-    open presentation/CheatSheet.pdf
+    open presentation/summary.pdf

 ## Open `src/Part1.hs` in an editor

 Edit the code in `src/Part1.hs` and type

     ./runtests 1